seL4/docs/seL4_Driver_API/Child_Enumeration.md

 that is described by those attributes.

-If the driver determines that the passed attributes do not describe a device that it can manage, the driver **shall** return integer 0 (zero).
-If the driver determines that the passed attributes describe a device that it is equipped to handle, it **shall** return a positive integer 1.
+If the driver determines that the passed attributes do not describe a device that it can manage, the driver **shall** return integer `0` (zero).
+If the driver determines that the passed attributes describe a device that it is equipped to handle, it **shall** return a positive integer `1`.

-''It is recommended that drivers which return a value greater than 0 should return 1 for now, since in the future, significance will be ascribed to the values returned.
-At present, there is no significance attached to the particular value returned, but for future compatibility since values above 1 will carry significance, drivers must return 1 for now.''
+*It is recommended that drivers which return a value greater than `0` should return `1` for now, since in the future, significance will be ascribed to the values returned.
+At present, there is no significance attached to the particular value returned, but for future compatibility since values above `1` will carry significance, drivers must return `1` for now.*